 Does pressure washing cause weeds to grow in artificial turf?

-• Pressure washing doesn’t create weeds directly, but it can disturb the turf system in ways that may contribute to moisture retention or surface issues if the base and infill are disrupted.
+Pressure washing doesn't create weeds directly, but it can disturb the turf system in ways that may contribute to moisture retention or surface issues if the base and infill are disrupted.
 Keeping the turf system stable and clean is the safer long-term strategy.

 Can a pressure washer damage artificial grass seams?

-• Yes, pressure washing can stress seams if the spray forces water into the joint area or under the backing, which can contribute to seam separation over time.
+Yes.
+Pressure washing can stress seams if the spray forces water into the joint area or under the backing, which can contribute to seam separation over time.

 What should you do if pressure washing moves your infill?

-• If infill shifts, stop pressure washing and redistribute infill using brushing tools.
+Stop immediately and redistribute infill using brushing tools.
 Industry maintenance guidance for infilled systems emphasizes redistributing infill with proper rakes and brushing to restore consistency.

 Ready for a safer, deeper clean